kyberkat/basketball-app-client/README.md

 An example of the client can be seen here:

+www.kyberkat.com:3000
+If the link is not working, feel free to contact me to start instance.

 # What's next?

 UI/UX reponsive improvements such as enclosing elements in suspense tags